Enable Azure VM extensions using Azure PowerShell

 When a new version of a supported VM extension is released, you can upgrade it to that latest release.
 To upgrade a VM extension, use Update-AzConnectedExtension with the -MachineName, -ResourceGroupName, and -ExtensionTarget parameters.

 For the -ExtensionTarget parameter, you need to specify the extension and the latest version available.
-To find out what the latest version available is, you can get this information from the Extensions page for the selected Arc-enabled server in the Azure portal, or by running Get-AzVMExtensionImage.
-You may specify multiple extensions in a single upgrade request by providing a comma-separated list of extensions, defined by their publisher and type (separated by a period) and the target version for each extension, as shown in the example below.
+To determine the latest version available for an extension, visit the Extensions page for the selected Arc-enabled server in the Azure portal or run Get-AzVMExtensionImage.
+You may specify multiple extensions in a single upgrade request by providing a comma-separated list of extensions, defined by their publisher and type (separated by a period) and the target version for each extension.

 You can review the version of installed VM extensions at any time by running the command Get-AzConnectedMachineExtension.
 The TypeHandlerVersion property value represents the version of the extension.